craighckby-stack/Dalek-Grog/README.md

 # DALEK_GROG README
 ===========================================================

+Warning api limit for LLM will be extream recomend free tire only.

 ## Project Overview

 DALEK_GROG is a system that evolves code by integrating patterns from external repositories.